The GDS library usage pattern is typically split in two phases: development and production.

 project a graph → configure a machine learning pipeline → train a machine learning model

 project a graph → compute predictions using a previously trained machine learning model

 The below image illustrates an overview of standard operation of the GDS library:

 In this image, machine learning pipelines are included in the Algorithms category.

 The GDS library runs its procedures greedily in terms of system resources.
 That means that each procedure will try to use:

 Concurrently running procedures share the resources of the system hosting the DBMS and as such may affect each other’s performance.
 To get an overview of the status of the system you can use the System monitor procedure.

-The more detail on each individual operation, see the corresponding section:
+For more detail on the core operations in GDS, see the corresponding section: